AdvancedResearchComputing/arc-rtd/docs/software/matlab.md

 ## Submitting Jobs from the Linux Command Line

-Matlab jobs can also be submitted from the Linux command line like any other jobs; however, the parallelism is currently limited to the cores on a single node.
+MATLAB jobs can also be submitted from the Linux command line like any other jobs; however, the parallelism is currently limited to the cores on a single node.
 This [example](https://github.com/AdvancedResearchComputing/examples/blob/master/matlab/prime_fun.m) uses `parfor` to count in parallel the prime numbers between 1 and 10,000,000.
 (The correct answer is 664,579.)
 A submission script to submit it as a job from the command line is provided [here](https://github.com/AdvancedResearchComputing/examples/tree/master/matlab "here").
 To submit it as a job using your `personal` [allocation](allocations) use:

 ```
 sbatch -Apersonal matlab_tinkercliffs_rome.sh